SkinnyDevi/MU-VR-Experience/README.md

 To start off, we see a simple interface where the user can select login or register within the application.
 All text used within the application is made to look user-friendly and as readable as possible for all sorts of audiences.

-Except these two, button like objects like these and door handle are grabble objects in the virtual reality space, so be on the look out for those.
+Except these two, button like objects like these and door handles are grabble objects in the virtual reality space, so be on the look out for those.
+They provide a simple text explaining what action is executed when clicked on.

 <p align="center">
 	<img src="https://github.com/SkinnyDevi/MU-VR-Experience/blob/develop/readme-assets/images/register-buttons.png?raw=true" alt="Register Buttons">